Kodular/Documentation/docs/components/monetization/advertising/admob-banner.md

 |:----:|:-------:|
 |boolean|False|

-If enabled you will see the consent dialog no matter if you are located in Europe or not.
+_If enabled you will see the consent dialog no matter if you are located in Europe or not.
 Please use this option only in development.
-If this setting is enabled ALL taken consents will not be saved.
+If this setting is enabled ALL taken consents will not be saved._

 ### Consent Message

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('AdMob Banner', 'Consent Message')]]